anurag-yamnurwar/Radha-chatbot/README.md

 <h1>Voice Assistant Radha-AI</h1>
 <br>
-Personal assistant and AI model built for my convenience.
+A personal assistant and AI model were built for my convenience.